Azure/autorest/docs/developer/architecture/spec-resolution.md

 - Spec with just local references
 - Spec with relative schema document
+- Spec with references to schema in external OpenAPI file

 ## Spec with just local references:

-Nothing to be done.
 The result will be the same file.

 ### Pre-processed document: